tunniclm/s20readme/README.md

 * [Redis](#redis)

 #### Static web file serving
 This application includes a `public` directory in the root of the project.
-The contents of this directory will be served as static content using the built-in Kitura module [StaticFileServer](https://github.com/IBM-Swift/Kitura/wiki/Serving-Static-Content).
+The contents of this directory will be served as static content using the built-in Kitura [StaticFileServer module](https://github.com/IBM-Swift/Kitura/wiki/Serving-Static-Content).

 This content is hosted on `/`.
 For example, if you want to view `public/myfile.html` and the application is hosted at https://localhost:8080, go to https://localhost:8080/myfile.html.
 #### OpenAPI / Swagger endpoint